liamvolschenk/Open-Weather-API-React-App/README.md

 ## Usage

-If you are an end-user and would like to tey out the application, please head over to the following link: www.heroku.com
+If you are an end-user and would like to tey out the application, please head over to the following link:
+<a target="blank" href="https://enigmatic-badlands-18658.herokuapp.com/">https://enigmatic-badlands-18658.herokuapp.com/</a>

-If you would like to tke a look and play around with the source code please see the installation instructions below:
+If you would like to take a look and play around with the source code please see the installation instructions below:

 ## Installation
 To run this code: